In United States v. Horowitz, an OVDI/OVDP “opt out” case, the Taxpayer appeals a summary judgment decision involving FBAR willfulness penalties.

 Taxpayers argue further that in payroll tax cases, which the Government analogizes to FBAR willful violations, “willfulness was established based on the taxpayer’s actions after learning of past-due tax delinquency, not before.”

-Taking a step back and looking at the whole picture, it seems unlikely that a Taxpayer who wishes to engage in tax evasion would report foreign wages but knowingly fail to file an information form (FBAR) that assesses no tax.
+The district court’s decision was a strange one.
+It seems unlikely that a Taxpayer who wishes to engage in tax evasion would report foreign wages but knowingly fail to file an information form (FBAR) that assesses no tax.
 This is especially the case if the Taxpayers are as sophisticated as the Government paints them to be.
 Sometimes there are motivations for hiding offshore assets other than tax evasion – such as to conceal assets from bankruptcy trustees or creditors, but no such facts were alleged here.
 Then again, an improper motive or bad purpose is not required to establish willfulness.

 Viewing all facts in the most favorable light to the Taxpayers, it is entirely plausible that Taxpayers did not know or have reason to know of their FBAR filing requirements, especially given that they reported their foreign wages.